All Episodes

 That's the UK Daily Mail.

-It's just it boils down to natural evolution of one half of the culture in this country combined with the fact there's no pushback on where it's headed.
+It's just, it boils down to natural evolution of one half of the culture in this country, combined with the fact there's no pushback on where it's headed.

 We'll get to your phone calls when we come back.

-And having more fun than a human being should be allowed to have while doing it.
+It's Open Line Friday, Rush Limbaugh, doing that which I was born to do and having more fun than a human being should be allowed to have while doing it.

 Okay to the phones, and it's Claire in Wilmington, Delaware.